Articles

 If you’re spending a lot of time and money collecting survey responses, it’s important that you get high-quality responses to justify your investment.
 The quality of the data you get from online surveys and research directly affects the value and insights you can gain from that research.

-It affects your decision-making
+It affects the integrity of your findings

 How to improve data quality from online survey responses